cpmpercussion/acmc2020-site/_features/03-submission.md

 <!-- image: "assets/images/lens-soundscapes-1.jpg" -->

 Submission to ACMC is through the [EasyChair website](https://easychair.org/conferences/?conf=acmc2020).
-You are welcome to send preliminary questions or inquiries about your submission idea, joining the review team, or suggestions for embracing inclusion in our community by email [conference@computermusic.org.au](conference@computermusic.org.au), or through the contact form below.
+You are welcome to send preliminary questions or inquiries about your submission idea, joining the review team, or suggestions for embracing inclusion in our community by emailing [conference@computermusic.org.au](conference@computermusic.org.au), or through the contact form below.

 **Submission Website (EasyChair)**: [https://easychair.org/conferences/?conf=acmc2020](https://easychair.org/conferences/?conf=acmc2020)